 Update: Some offers mentioned below may have changed or are no longer available.
 View current credit card offerings from our partners at CardCritics Here or on the issuer’s website.

 As if bingeing your favorite shows wasn’t rewarding enough, now you can even earn cash back for doing so, through select credit card companies.

 While not all companies offer such entertaining perks, several of them have figured out that the way to people’s hearts and wallets is through their TVs and tablets.
 Here’s a look at which cards will best support your streaming habit.

 This versatile credit card offers cash back on a number of services (including streaming subscriptions) and rewards you for your favorite shows.
-You get 6% cash back on the streaming services.
+You get 6% cash back on U.S. streaming services.

-While the complete list can be found at Amex, you’ll be thrilled to know it includes such popular services as Amazon Prime Video, Apple TV, Disney+, Hulu, Netflix, Pandora, Spotify and YouTube TV — to name a few.
-There is a $95 annual fee, but your first year’s fees are waived.
+While the complete list can be found at American Express, Member FDIC, you’ll be thrilled to know it includes such popular services as Amazon Prime Video, Apple TV, Disney+, Hulu, Netflix, Pandora, Spotify and YouTube TV — to name a few.
+There is a annual fee for this card (See Rates & Fees).

-You do need to set up your Amex Blue Cash Preferred card to automatically debit your payments for these services if you want to take advantage of that reward.
+You do need to set up your American Express Blue Cash Preferred card to automatically debit your payments for these services if you want to take advantage of that reward.

 Amazon Prime Card

 Amazon keeps finding ways to reward its Prime members (which does come with an annual fee of $119).
 With its Prime Card, cardholders can get 5% cash back on purchases — including any of its streaming subscription services (HBO, Paramount Plus, PBS Kids, Showtime, Starz and its own Prime Video).
 The cashback points will be available in your Amazon account and can be redeemed at the time of purchase.